fisx-suite/fis3-parser-babel6/README.md

 });
 ```

 By default, the babel helper api used information is saved to `file.extras.babelHelpers`.
-If you using `babel-plugin-external-helpers plugin` plugin, you can lookup the used information from file `extras` property.
+If you using [babel-plugin-external-helpers plugin](https://github.com/wuhy/fisx-prepackager-babel) plugin, you can lookup the used information from file `extras` property.

 If the processed fis file has `disableBabel` property set `true`, the parser will ignore this file.

 ### Options

-* speed - `boolean` `optional`: `experiment`, if you using npm2 to manage the dependencies, you can enable this options to speed up the babel startup time
+* speed - `boolean` `optional`: `experiment`, if you using npm2 to manage the dependencies, you can enable this option to speed up the babel startup time

 * more babel options, please refer [babel](https://babeljs.io/docs/usage/api/#options)